ss-bhat/AI_Bouncing_Ball_NeuroEvolution-GeneticAlgorithm-/README.md

 #### Details:

-Game.py: This file contains logic to play bouncing ball game.
-Used as GUI (TkInter library in python).
+<li> Game.py: This file contains logic to play bouncing ball game.
+Used as GUI (TkInter library in
+python).
 Contains randomly moving ball and the paddle to bounce the ball.
 Objective here is learn the movement of paddle using NN and GA.
-Which will be explained further below.
+Which will be explained further below. </li>

-Genetic_Algorithm.py:
+<li>Genetic_Algorithm.py:

-Steps:
+#### Steps:

   Generate a random population of weights for neural network.
 Neural network architecture used is 2 input node, 1 hidden layer with 2 nodes and one output node.
   So chromosome length is 6 (Bias is handled separately) with random floating numbers.
 Population size is 10.

   Genotype and phenotype mapping here is random floating numbers as weights which controls output of neural network which in return controls the movement of paddle.
   Evaluation of fitness: Each Agents (population) is allowed to play a game and its score (no of times successful hits) is recorded.

   Fitness function = Score – abs(x_position of ball - x_position of paddle)/(total
   window length i.e. 600)
   abs(x_position of ball - x_position of paddle)/(total window length i.e. 600) is used
   to determine how far is the ball from paddle just before ball hits the ground.
 This ensures the paddle come near ball at each generation i.e. near miss is better.

   Selection: Top 20% Agents (based on fitness) are selected.

   Cross Over – 2 Random choice of selected agents (20%) for crossover and mutation.

   Child1 and child2 from parents are created hoping better solution found and increase the diversity.

   Mutation: Mutation rate used is 0.3.
 Randomly select the single index of the chromosome and previous weight + randomly generated number between (-2, 2).

   This process is repeated for 100 generations (excepts the first step).
   Observation: Can obtain score of 25 in around 5-6 generations.
 Can obtain more if we train more.
 However, its is likely to get stuck at local maxima. (stuck at score 25 can see in below graph)

-Neural Network.py: Structure of neural network implemented here is 2 input node, single hidden layer with 2 nodes and one output node.
+<li> Neural Network.py: Structure of neural network implemented here is 2 input node, single
+hidden layer with 2 nodes and one output node. </li>

   Input to NN contains 2 features –

   Feature 1: x_position_ball – x_position_paddle
   Feature 2: y_position_ball – y_position_paddle
   Output node is given to the paddle controller.
 If output is <= 0.5 turn left else turn right.
 The weights of the NN is represented as chromosome from genetic algorithm.

-Note: Random initialization of weights is done + or – around base or reference value.
-This is because to save simulation time.
+  <b>Note:</b> Random initialization of weights is done + or – around base or reference value.
+This is
+  because to save simulation time.
 This value is found using experimentation.

-Dynamic_plot.py: This used to get dynamic plot of fitness vs no of generations.
+<li> Dynamic_plot.py: This used to get dynamic plot of fitness vs no of generations. </li>

 ### Simulation Results and Discussion: